A woman in a tailored sundress uses an orange-cased smartphone while looking over the exposed hood of her car.

 • Cars, trucks, vans, SUVs and other motor vehicles

-• New, used or Certified Pre-Owned vehicles
+• New and Certified Pre-Owned vehicles

 • Dealer-owned vehicles or “demonstrators”